Heart Disease in Wisconsin

 Learn about approaches and policies to advance prevention, screening, and treatment of heart disease in Wisconsin.

-Check out the Million Hearts® Wisconsin page for more information about ongoing hypertension control work and the Wisconsin Blood Pressure Improvement CHALLENGE.
+Check out the Million Hearts® Wisconsin page for information about current hypertension control work and the Wisconsin Blood Pressure Improvement CHALLENGE.